Land Conservation Projects

 Below are descriptions of the Katawba Valley Land Trust’s most recent conservation projects:

+In 2016, the land trust protected four properties through conservation easement agreements.
 Two of these easements protect farmland near Lowrys, South Carolina in Chester County.
 One parcel is a 50-acre tract and the other is a 57-acre tract.
 They are both owned by William C. Crosby and will be farmed by Mr. Crosby.
 These tracts are primarily open farm fields with approximately 40 acres of hardwood forests.
 They are located in the historic farming community of Lowrys and the easement will maintain these lands as farmland in perpetuity protecting South Carolina farming traditions and the rural character of this beautiful part of South Carolina.

-This conservation project is a joint effort with the South Carolina Conservation Bank.
+This conservation project was a joint effort with the South Carolina Conservation Bank.
 The conservation bank provides funding to assist land trusts in purchasing conservation easements.
 The bank, established in 2002, provides funding to land trusts through a competitive application process to purchase conservation easement from willing sellers on properties with significant natural or cultural values.
 To receive funding, projects must be approved by the conservation bank board.
 This is the fifth KVLT conservation project to receive funding from the bank.

 The third conservation easement, a 122.17 tract, protects a part of the Second Battle of Hanging Rock battlefield where a Revolutionary War battle was fought on August 6, 1780.
 The battle was part of a campaign led by South Carolina Militia Colonel Thomas Sumter to harass British outposts in the South Carolina backcountry.
 In the battle, Sumter, with 800 men defeated 1400 Loyalist troops under the command of Major John Carden.
 The area protected by the easement was the site of a British camp and was a core area of the battle.
 This important project was a partnership between KVLT, the South Carolina Battleground Trust, the Civil War Trust, the National Park Service and Lancaster County.